Senior Management Board

 Helena’s first career was in classical music where she spent 6 years working for Harrison/Parrott Ltd in London an International Artists Management agency supporting individual musicians including Ashkenazy, Evelyn Glennie and Stephen Hough.

-Ali Mawle – Director of Education Ali brings 18 years of arts/education experience to the Festivals.
+Ali Mawle – Director of Learning and Public Engagement Ali brings 18 years of arts/education experience to the Festivals.
 After 10 years working in inner-city London as a teacher, literacy consultant, deputy head teacher and ITT lecturer, she moved to the National Gallery to lead the national Schools Programme.
 She is a published author on the subject of Creativity, a Leading Thinker for the National Education Trust, and trustee of 2 national Literacy charities.